adamgonzls/portfolio-v2.5-astro/src/pages/blog/2022-07-09-spaces-api-request.md

 I wasn't sure how to include `featured-repo` in my query.

-I did some searching and I found an <a target="_blank" class="brand-link" href="https://fusebit.io/blog/github-search-api">article</a>.
+I did some searching and I found an <a target="_blank" class="brand-link" href="https://fusebit.io/blog/github-search-api">article</a> that showed the basic search query syntax.
 In the article, the author gives an example:

 ```js
 q=siddhant in:name type:user
 ```

 That looks weird to me...
 So a quick google search later, I find that spaces can be used.
 Seeing the spaces created a mental block but, I'm glad to know that they are ok to use (although, I'll probably opt to use the &plus; symbol in the future).

+Then, I referenced the GitHub docs and found that you can [search by topic](https://docs.github.com/en/search-github/searching-on-github/searching-for-repositories#search-by-topic).
+Using this information, I added `topic:featured-repo` to the query string.

 ```js
 // My functioning request URL initially looked like this: